Payday: The Heist: Downloadable content

-Overkill Software released a few DLC packs; the first one is Wolf Pack, which includes a Nixon mask, new equipment, skills, characters, and heists.
-It was released in 2012 on 1 August on the European PlayStation Store and on 7 August for the North American PlayStation Store and PC.
-The new content included a new Technician skill tree that gave the players access to the AK, the GL40 and the Stryk pistol as well as adding in a sentry gun.
+Overkill Software released two DLC packs for the game; the first one is the Wolfpack DLC, which was released on 1 August on the European PlayStation Store and on 7 August for the North American PlayStation Store and PC.
+The new content included a new Technician skill tree that gave players access to the AK, the GL40 and the Stryk pistol as well as adding in a deployable sentry gun.
 Also included were two new heists, Counterfeit and Undercover.
-On 25 July, the No Mercy Hospital DLC was released, establishing a link between Left 4 Dead and Payday (although this has been stated to be non-canon).
+On 25 July, the No Mercy Hospital DLC was released, establishing a link between the Left 4 Dead and Payday series (although this has been stated to be non-canon).
 This DLC included the No Mercy heist as well as the Infected mask set for players with Left 4 Dead installed on their computers.

 Payday: The Heist was free on Steam for 24 hours in October 2014.

 Reception

-Payday: The Heist received "mixed or average" reviews for PlayStation 3 and "generally favorable" reviews for Microsoft Windows, according to review aggregator Metacritic.
+Payday: The Heist received "mixed or average" reviews from critics for the PS3 version, while the PC version received "generally favorable" reviews, according to review aggregator website Metacritic.

 Sales

-As of October 2012, Payday: The Heist sold over 700,000 copies.
-Also, as of November 2014, Payday: The Heist and Payday 2 together have sold more than 9 million units.
+By October 2012, Payday: The Heist had sold over 700,000 units.
+Also, by November 2014, Payday: The Heist and Payday 2 had sold over 9 million units.

 Sequels

 Payday 2

-A sequel entitled Payday 2 was released on 13 August 2013, via Steam for PC, and from 13–16 August for PlayStation 3 and Xbox 360.
+A sequel, titled Payday 2 was released for PlayStation 3, Windows, and Xbox 360 in August 2013.
 In the following years, the Payday: The Heist maps have been added to Payday 2.

 Payday 3

-After games company Starbreeze Studios acquired Overkill Software, Payday 3 was planned.
-Following Starbreeze's restructuring plan due to financial difficulties in 2018, Starbreeze has stated that they plan to release Payday 3 by 2023.
+After Starbreeze Studios acquired Overkill Software, Payday 3 was planned.
+Following Starbreeze's restructuring plan due to financial difficulties in 2018, Starbreeze stated that they planned to release Payday 3 by 2023.
+The game was released for PlayStation 5, Windows, and Xbox Series X/S in September 2023.